stape-io/awin-tag/README.md

 # Awin tag for Google Tag Manager Server Side

-There are two types of events that Awin tag has: PageView and Conversion.
+There are two types of events that Awin tag supports: PageView and Conversion.

 - **Pageview event** stores the awc URL parameter inside the awin_awc cookie.
 - **Conversion event** sends the HTTP request with the specified conversion data to Awin.

 ## How to use the Awin tag:

-1. When setting up Pageview event you should only configure awin_awc cookie lifetime.
-Pageview tag automatically extracts awc parameter from the URL and stores it inside awin_awc cookie.
+1. Create an Awin tag and add Page View and Purchase triggers
-2. Conversion events.
-The only required field for the conversion event is Merchant ID, other fields are optional.
+2. Add the only required field for the conversion event - Merchant ID, other fields are optional.

 **Merchant ID** -  advertiser program ID